EarthSky // Interviews // Human World By Beth Lebwohl and Deborah Byrd Nov 28, 2011

 New York has also committed to a target of 30% reduction in greenhouse gases by 2030.
 So you can see that New York is working on the adaptation side, and the mitigation side.

-Cities are taking the lead in action on climate change, Rosenzweig said, and cities in many nations are working toward similar goals.
+Cities are taking the lead in action on climate change, Rosenzweig said.
+And she said cities in many nations are working toward similar goals.

 Rosenzweig said that every city is in a different stage, with regard to its climate change response.
 She talked about the coastal city of Lagos, Nigeria – one of the largest cities in Africa – which, she said, is in the very early stages of trying to figure out how it will be affected by climate change.
 She said that a large percentage of the population lives in slums.
 She said: